fastmachinelearning/hls4ml/docs/setup.rst

 Dependencies
 ============

-The ``hls4ml`` library depends on a number of Python packages and external tools for synthesis and simulation.
+The ``hls4ml`` library requires python 3.10 or later, and depends on a number of Python packages and external tools for synthesis and simulation.
 Python dependencies are automatically managed by ``pip`` or ``conda``.

-* `TensorFlow <https://pypi.org/project/tensorflow/>`_ (version 2.4 and newer) and `QKeras <https://pypi.org/project/qkeras/>`_ are required by the Keras converter.
+* `TensorFlow <https://pypi.org/project/tensorflow/>`_ (version 2.8 to 2.14) and `QKeras <https://pypi.org/project/qkeras/>`_ are required by the Keras converter.
+One may want to install newer versions of QKeras from GitHub.
+Newer versions of TensorFlow can be used, but QKeras and hl4ml do not currently support Keras v3.

 * `ONNX <https://pypi.org/project/onnx/>`_ (version 1.4.0 and newer) is required by the ONNX converter.

 * `PyTorch <https://pytorch.org/get-started>`_ package is optional.
 If not installed, the PyTorch converter will not be available.

 Running C simulation from Python requires a C++11-compatible compiler.
 On Linux, a GCC C++ compiler ``g++`` is required.
 Any version from a recent
 Linux should work.
 On MacOS, the *clang*-based ``g++`` is enough.
+For the oneAPI backend, one must have oneAPI installed, along with the FPGA compiler, to run C/SYCL simulations.

 To run FPGA synthesis, installation of following tools is required:

-* Xilinx Vivado HLS 2018.2 to 2020.1 for synthesis for Xilinx FPGAs
+* Xilinx Vivado HLS 2018.2 to 2020.1 for synthesis for Xilinx FPGAs using the ``Vivado`` backend.

 * Vitis HLS 2022.2 or newer is required for synthesis for Xilinx FPGAs using the ``Vitis`` backend.

-* Intel Quartus 20.1 to 21.4 for the synthesis for Intel FPGAs
+* Intel Quartus 20.1 to 21.4 for the synthesis for Intel/Altera FPGAs using the ``Quartus`` backend.

+* oneAPI 2024.1 to 2025.0 with the FPGA compiler and recent Intel/Altara Quartus for Intel/Altera FPGAs using the ``oneAPI`` backend.

+Catapult HLS 2024.1_1 or 2024.2 can be used to synthesize both for ASICs and FPGAs.

 Quick Start